-We saw the sun rise over Lake Superior as we passed Washburn, Wisconsin on our way to the Madeline Island Ferry.
+We saw the sun rise over Lake Superior as we passed Washburn, Wisconsin on our Northland College research team made its way to the Madeline Island Ferry.
 To our surprise, our van was the only vehicle on it.
 The lake was cold and calm.
 When we reached our destination, we drove off down the road to check on our camera trap network.

 Thanks to the funding provided by the C.D.
 Besadny Conservation Grant Program, we were able to establish a camera trap monitoring network on Madeline Island, the largest island of the Apostle Island archipelago in Lake Superior.
 Since fall of 2016, we have set up 25 camera trap stations along a one-by-one kilometer grid throughout the Madeline Island Wilderness Preserve and Big Bay State Park lands.